ScottWe/solidity-1/tutorials/5_client_data.md

 ```

 By wrapping mapping accesses in function calls, SmartACE can easily instrument
 all mapping accesses.
-We will see in a future tutorial how write instrumentation
+We will see in a future tutorial how the instrumentation
-allows us to reason locally about sums across mappings.
+of the write method allows us to reason locally about sums across mappings.

 #### Instrumenting the Model